Menu Close

 Section Nine A: The President

-The president shall preside at all meetings of the board and shall act as chairman at, and call to order, all meetings of members.
+The president shall preside at all meetings of the board and programs and shall act as chairman at, and call to order, all meetings of members.
 He or she shall be the principal executive officer of the corporation and shall perform all duties incident to the office of president.

 Section Nine B: The Vice President